 In some of the educator/counselor Facebook groups I’m a part of, there has been a lot of talk about R-E-S-P-E-C-T. People complaining their students are disrespectful, people wondering how they can teach respect to their students, and people worried that their faculty and students have differing ideas of what respect really means.
 As human beings, we all have an innate need to feel respected by others.
 Everyone is happier and more productive when people show respect to one another at school.
-So how can you make that happen?
+So how can you teach students about respect in a meaningful way?

 Laying the Groundwork